EDUCBA

 Let’s see some other examples of rename columns as follows.

-Suppose we need to change the emp_dept column name and also we need to place after emp_address at that time we can use the following statement.
+Suppose we need to change the emp_dept column name and place it after emp_address; we can use the following statement at that time.

 alter table emp change emp_dept dept varchar(250) after emp_address;